krateoplatformops/oasgen-provider/README.md

 ## RestDefinition

-The `RestDefinition` is the core Custom Resource Definition (CRD) used by the OASGen Provider to define how API resources are managed in Kubernetes based on OpenAPI Specifications (OAS) 3.0/3.1 documents.
+The `RestDefinition` is the core Custom Resource Definition (CRD) used by the OASGen Provider to define how external API resources are managed in Kubernetes based on OpenAPI Specifications (OAS) 3.0/3.1 documents.

 ### CRD Specification